 Patient with recent fall from stairs.
 Presented to the ED with stable vital signs, pain in the posterior right chest, mild dyspnea.
 Vital signs - RR 140/70, pulse 80x', respiratory rate 15x', SpO2 with room air of 92%.

 This case illustrates complications after traumatic fall from insignificant height.

 - posterior rib fractures on the right V-VIII

 - possible right distal clavicle fracture

-Note: On additional CT-scan rib fractures V-IX were noted, other bony structures intact, trachea/oesophageal rupture not seen, bilateral pneumothorax, right haemothorax.
+Note: On additional CT-scan rib fractures V-IX were noted, other bony structures intact, trachea/esophageal rupture not seen, bilateral pneumothorax, right hemothorax.
 No pathology seen on head CT-scan.